mentalisttraceur/robotframework-dependencylibrary/README.rst

 Other Failures
 --------------

-If refer to a dependency that does not exist or has not been run yet,
+If you depend on a test or suite that does not exist or has not run yet,

 .. code:: robotframework